Digital-Preservation-Finland/dpres-rest-api-client/README.rst

-Access REST API Client
+DPRES REST API Client
 ======================

-Access REST API Client is a command-line utility and Python library for retrieving information and performing requests on packages in the Finnish National Digital Preservation Service.
+DPRES REST API Client is a command-line utility and Python library for uploading files to the Finnish National Digital Preservation Service (DPS), and retrieving information and performing requests on packages in the DPS.

 Requirements
 ------------